mistakes when managing adolescent scoliosisCommon Mistakes When Managing Adolescent Scoliosis

 Mistake #1 – Not Paying Attention to Your Parental Instincts

-We recently spoke to a mom whose premenarcheal daughter had just been diagnosed with scoliosis at 13 years old.
-The mom was upset as she explained that on every annual visit to the pediatrician she asked him to check for scoliosis.
+We recently spoke to a mom whose premenarchal daughter had just been diagnosed with scoliosis at 13 years old.
+The mom was upset as she explained that on every annual visit to the pediatrician, she asked him to check for scoliosis.
 She did this because four years prior, she had noticed that her daughter’s hips were “off.”
-The doctor obliged for the first three years, but on the last visit he informed the mom there was no need to check any longer.
+The doctor obliged for the first three years, but on the last visit, he informed the mom there was no need to check any longer.
 Fast forward to a couple of weeks ago: her daughter’s scoliosis was “suddenly discovered” at 41º.
 Mom had known for a long time that something wasn’t right.
 If you suspect a problem with your child’s posture and you aren’t taken seriously, consult another practitioner for a second opinion.

 Mistake #2 – Watch & Wait